Xirang: Historical basis

 A historical basis has been suggested for both the Great Flood and for xirang.
 Sinologist David Hawkes proposes that the myths are a symbolic interpretation of a societal transition.
 In this case, Gun represents a society at an earlier technological stage, which engages in small-scale agriculture which involves raising areas of arable land sufficiently above the level of the marshes.
 The "magically-expanding" xirang soil may represent a type of friable raised garden, made up of soil, brushwood, and similar materials.
 Yu and his work in controlling the flood would symbolize a later type of society, which allowed a much larger scale approach to transforming wetlands to arable fields.

 A less mythical explanation could be sought in various forms of expansive clay.
 Generally impervious to water, clays are useful in creating the core of earthen dams.
 Expansive clays, in particular, slowly expand when wetted, thus matching the "swelling" translation.
 When dried, they take on a puffy "popcorn" look, which could be interpreted as "breathing" or airy.
 Such clays are abundant in the Shaanxi Province where many of these events are thought to have occurred.

 Comparative mythology

-The xirang mythology has interesting parallels to the mythologies of the indigenous peoples of the Americas, particularly the earth-diver creation myth.
-In the earth-diver myth, the primordial waters cover all, until after overcoming great perils, a certain creature is able to dive down into the waters and retrieve a small bit of magical soil.
-This xirang-like soil then magically expands into the land areas of today.
+The xirang mythology has parallels to the mythologies of the indigenous peoples of the Americas, particularly the earth-diver creation myth.
+In the earth-diver myth, the world is covered by primordial waters until a certain creature dives down into them (after overcoming great perils) and retrieves a small bit of magical soil, which subsequently expands into the land areas of today.